Ancient Rome: Military

 The early Roman army (c.
 500 BC) was, like those of other contemporary city-states influenced by Greek civilisation, a citizen militia that practised hoplite tactics.
 It was small and organised in five classes (in parallel to the comitia centuriata, the body of citizens organised politically), with three providing hoplites and two providing light infantry.
 The early Roman army was tactically limited and its stance during this period was essentially defensive.
+(Note: For a discussion of hoplite tactics and their sociocultural setting, see Victor Hanson's 1989 work.)

 By the 3rd century BC, the Romans abandoned the hoplite formation in favour of a more flexible system in which smaller groups of 120 (or sometimes 60) men called 'maniples could manoeuvre more independently on the battlefield.
 Thirty maniples arranged in three lines with supporting troops constituted a legion, totalling between 4,000 and 5,000 men.
 The early Republican legion consisted of five sections: manipular heavy infantry (hastati, principes and triarii), a force of light infantry (velites), and the cavalry (equites).
 With the new organisation came a new orientation toward the offensive and a much more aggressive posture toward adjoining city-states.

 Until the late Republican period, the typical legionary was a property-owning citizen farmer from a rural area (an adsiduus) who served for particular (often annual) campaigns, (Note: Between 343 and 241 BC, the Roman army fought in every year but five.) and who supplied his own equipment.
 After 200 BC, economic conditions in rural areas deteriorated as manpower needs increased, so that the property qualifications for compulsory service were gradually reduced.
 Beginning in the 3rd century BC, legionaries were paid a stipend.
 By the time of Augustus, the ideal of the citizen-soldier had been abandoned and the legions had become fully professional.
 At the end of the Civil War, Augustus reorganised Roman military forces, discharging soldiers and disbanding legions.
 He retained 28 legions, distributed through the provinces of the Empire.
+(Note: The historian Mackay points out that the number of legions grew to 30 by 125 AD and 33 during the Severan period (200–235 AD).)